kaleb/kaleb.github.com/comp/internet/services/google/_posts/2011-07-14-hangout-hackathon.md

 dynamic to how users can participate in Hangouts.
 Kudos to whomever first thought of the idea.

-To be able to pull off creating this extension, we had to delve into the source code of Hangouts.
+To be able to pull off creating this extension, we had to delve into the Hangouts source code.
 While doing this, we noticed a couple of interesting things after being pointed out by [Mohamed Mansour][4].

 Google+ Hangouts Uses Google Wave